 In Didi Gregorius‘s return from Tommy John surgery, he looked like he had barely missed a step.
 Sure, the batting average was only .238, but his .247 xAVG and .237 BABIP clearly indicate that it was not totally believable.
 What’s great to see is the power returning; he hit 16 homers in 82 games, a prorated pace of 30 in 155 games.
 He even posted a career-high 34.8% hard-hit rate, which, much like Andrus, is not great, but show the skills are still intact.
 Now in Philadelphia, he’ll have plenty of opportunity for RBI batting behind J.T.
 Realmuto and Bryce Harper.
 He’s going quite late in drafts, typically around the 16th round or later, and would make a fantastic middle infield or backup shortstop option.

 No. 20: Amed Rosario (New York Mets)

-I really wish I could quit Amed Rosario, but then he has a second half of 2019 where he hits .319.
+I really wish I could quit Amed Rosario, but then he has a second half like in 2019 where he hit .319.
 For the whole year, Rosario put up a .287 AVG with 15 home runs and 19 steals.
 However, his .291 xAVG was among the top 10% of the league.
 He is also one of the fastest players in baseball, boasting a 29.2 ft/sec sprint speed.
 I want to believe that he is capable of a .300 AVG and 25 steals, I really do.
 Clearly the tools are there, but we’ve yet to see him put it all together.
 Rosario’s ADP has him being taken in the 11th round on average, a fair price, but not a bargain by any means.
 If you find yourself short on batting average or steals by the mid-point of your draft, Rosario may be a good way to get back on track.